Regaining Realistic Hope

 Hope can be a balm for fear and anxiety.
 And we believe that combined with grieving the reality of these times, hope is a prayer that things will change, that our loved ones will be healthy, that we will finally be happy together.
 To study hope in the context of broader challenges as well as its connections to our mental well-being, is a goal of this course.

 This weeklong course is a deepening course and is designed for people who have already visited Tamera or have taken Tamera’s online education.
 In “Regaining Realistic Hope”, together we’ll explore the substance of realistic hope by examining each of our personal stories and our collective projects.
 We will study global topics such as patriarchy, capitalism, colonialism and visit the perspectives of people touched intensively by these topics, particularly with Tamera`s partner projects in the Global South.

 We aim for the group of people in this course to represent many different cultures.
 A particular call goes to people who intend to or who are actively bridging social and political topics within their communities in the global south and/or bridging between the global south and global north.
 We will apply the ethical principles of equity in the registration process and while the course is running.
 For this reason please check out our solidarity fund on the sidebar and don’t hesitate to apply for funds if you are in need and donate if you have the privilege to give.

 Tamera’s land and Tamera’s community will serve as a model of inspiration toward new ways of being on earth.
-What is the role of a community in restoring trust and cultivating hope?
+What is the role of a community in restoring trust, in cultivating hope, and in liberating love & sexuality from fear?
 How can we develop a relationship with the land in the spirit of stewardship, which weaves us in togetherness with the flow of life?